enrico-spada/jidindinesh.github.io/_posts/2019-01-13-Why-Hinton's-And-Yann-LeCun's-Blessings-Could-Not-Help-Graphs.md

 [Micheal Bronstein](https://people.lu.usi.ch/bronstem/) is to [Geometric Deep Learning](https://www.youtube.com/watch?v=ptcBmEHDWds) what Geoffrey Hinton is to Deep Learning.
 Simple as that !

 If you made it here, probably you are into the idea of Graph Neural Networks and let me tell you we have a lot to cover(dropping a subtle hint that this is going to be a series of blog posts).
-Don't trust me?

 ![](https://i.ibb.co/g7JFYFr/Screenshot-89.png)